Yahan Main Ghar Ghar Kheli: Plot

 Yahan Main Ghar Ghar Kheli revolves around the story of the families associated with a mansion called Swarn Bhawan (meaning: The house of gold) in the city of Ujjain.
 Swarn Bhawan has been passed down the Thakur family and Thakur Uday Pratap Singh, his wife Thakurain Chandra Prabha, their son Swarn Prakash and their youngest daughter Swarn Abha live there.
 Their eldest daughter Swarn Lata is married and lives with her husband.

 Unfortunately, the Thakur family go into deep debt and are forced to sell Swarn Bhawan.
 It is bought by Jagmohan Prasad (Uday Pratap's father's driver's son).
 The Thakur family has to leave Swarn Bhawan and live with Chandra Prabha's brother Raghav Pandit, who was once the Thakur's dewan.
-Abha ends up working as Jagmohan's employee in Swarn Bhawan under a false name.
+Abha ends up working as Jagmohan's employee in Swarn Bhawan under a false name Tasveer.
 Jagmohan's youngest son Karan Prasad and Abha fall in love.
 Karan and Abha marry.
-Initially, the families refuse to accept them but finally come around.
+Initially, the families refuse to accept them but after a lot of struggle they finally come around.
 Abha's ex-fiancé, Sanskar, is still madly in love with her and decides to kill Karan but fails repeatedly.
+Karan's best friend Sania falls in love with Sanskar and he also pretends to love her back in order to stay close to Abha.
 Because of a misunderstanding created by Sanskar, Karan divorces Abha but discovers the truth and pleads Abha for forgiveness and they remarry.
 Sanskar also has a change of heart.
+Sanskar and Sania get married.